LDNGuide

 OpenTable logo

 Koya’s English breakfast udon bowl—that mixes the pig fat of a fry-up with a gooey tamago egg and shiitake mushrooms—is one of the great modern London dishes.
-The little udon bar first opened on Frith Street in 2010 and the standards of this Japanese spot remain very high indeed.
+The little Japanese udon bar first opened on Frith Street in 2010 and the standards remain very high indeed.
 Queues snake outside from lunchtime onwards and, come nighttime, the dimly lit counter is a corridor of hunched shoulders and constantly moving chefs.
-Its lasso-worthy noodles suit any meal and any season, but a late dinner is where Koya comes into its own.

 If you leave Ciao Bella analysing your spaghetti con polpette, then something has gone very wrong.
-There’s no doubt that this old-school Italian restaurant in Bloomsbury is so much more valuable than a bowl of perfect handmade pasta.
+This old-school Italian restaurant in Bloomsbury is so much more valuable than a bowl of perfect handmade pasta.
 It will feed you well and make you happy.
 So much so that when we eventually keel over, this is where we want our wake.
-Not because Ciao Bella will stuff everyone into a stupor, but because it’s one of the most perfect celebrations of eating out in London.
+Not just because Ciao Bella will stuff everyone into a stupor, but because it’s one of the most perfect celebrations of eating out in London.

 We love a specialty.
 And the specialty at Roti King in Euston is soft, flaky roti canai.
 The Malaysian spot’s menu has grown over the years, as have their locations, but you’ll still find their signature roti served with a bowl of excellent curry, with your choice of dhal, chicken, mutton, or fish.
 While the rest of their menu, which includes things like nasi lemak and beef rendang, is all pretty great, if you only get one thing here, make it the roti canai.

-Fondly referred to as ‘The French’ by its regular patrons and those who’ve watched one too many Guy Ritchie films, the Soho boozer-cum-devious upstairs dining room isn’t just a historical inclusion.
-Of course, the no mobile phones rules and famous patrons, both literary and legless, add a little glitz, but it’s everything about The French House that’s fantastic.
-Whether you’re sinking cidres downstairs or settling in upstairs on a Thursday—their imperious steak et frites day, FYI—you always feel a part of something a little secret and potentially sordid.
+Fondly referred to as ‘The French’ by regulars and those who’ve watched one too many Guy Ritchie films, the Soho boozer's devious upstairs dining room isn’t just a historical inclusion.
+The no mobile phones rules and famous patrons, both literary and legless, add a little glitz, but it’s everything about The French House that’s fantastic.
+Whether you’re sinking cidres downstairs or settling in upstairs on a Thursday—their imperious steak et frites day—you always feel a part of something a little secret (and potentially sordid).

 There are family-fun restaurants, and then there’s witnessing E. Pellicci’s manager Nevio Jnr. hollering to his mum Maria.
-A daytime Italian cafe in Bethnal Green that’s been open since 1900, this place runs on strong cuppas, various formats of fried bread, and good chat.
-It’s high-energy hilarity where you can indulge in The Best Fry-Up Of Your Life circa 8am, or a truly epic portion of lasagne come afternoon.
-Be sure to inspect the pictures of celebrity patrons that line the ‘40s panelled wooden walls, and for the love of god, never leave the bread pudding unfinished or risk the wrath of our favourite adoptive restaurant family.
+A daytime Italian cafe in Bethnal Green that’s been open since 1900, this place runs on strong cuppas, various formats of fried bread, and good banter.
+It’s high-energy, big fry-ups, and sloppy lasagnes.
+Be sure to inspect the pictures of celebrity patrons that line the ‘40s panelled wooden walls, and for the love of god, never leave the bread pudding unfinished.

 Chase Sapphire Card Ad